Ladder99/ladder99/docs/pages/architecture.md

 The Agent fits that data into an XML tree representing the device structures.
 This XML can be viewed in the browser, or transformed into HTML.

-The Application then consumes the XML and feeds it to the Database and Visualizer.
+The Relay then consumes the XML and feeds it to the Database and Dashboard.

 <!-- MQTT is a publish/subscribe message protocol.
 Messages from factory devices go to an MQTT Broker (Mosquitto). -->
 <!-- via an optional one-way data diode (Java + RabbitMQ) -->